5 from 7 votes

 Woman (Brittany Mullins) wearing a white shirt and sipping a green smoothie.

-• No baking required: Just mix everything together, roll into balls, and you’re done.
-It’s one of the easiest snacks to throw together.
+I love that there’s no baking required.
+Just mix everything together, roll into balls and you’re done, which makes them one of the easiest snacks to throw together.

-• Great for meal prep: Make a batch and keep them in the fridge for quick snacks throughout the week.
+Even better, they’re made with oats, peanut butter and protein, so they’re a bit more filling than your typical sweet treat.
+They’re perfect for meal prep too.
+Just make a batch and keep them in the fridge for quick snacks throughout the week.

 Ingredients Needed